VDA5050/VDA5050/VDA5050_EN.md

 This also aids in the event that an orderUpdate goes missing (because of unreliable wireless network).
 The AGV can always check that the last known base node has the same nodeId (and nodeSequenceId, more on that later) as the first new base node.

-Also note that node 7 is the only base node that is sent again.
+Also note that node g is the only base node that is sent again.
-Since the base cannot be changed, a retransmission of nodes 6 and 4 is not valid.
+Since the base cannot be changed, a retransmission of nodes f and d is not valid.

-It is important, that the contents of the stitching node (node 7 in the example case) are not changed.
+It is important, that the contents of the stitching node (node g in the example case) are not changed.
 For actions, deviation range, etc. the AGV must use the instructions provided in the first order (Figure 5, orderUpdateId 0).

 ![Figure 7 Regular update process - order extension](./assets/Figure7.png)